ENGTANGLED MINDS

 Funding

-Support for this project has been generously provided by LEF Moving Image Fund, Human Family Unity Foundation, Harvard Initiative on the Study of Psychedelics in Culture and Society, the McMillan-Stewart Foundation, Bob Hong Foundation, and Proyecto teonanácatl.
+Support for this project has been generously provided by LEF Moving Image Fund, Human Family Unity Foundation, Harvard Initiative on the Study of Psychedelics in Culture and Society, the McMillan-Stewart Foundation, Bob Hong Foundation, Massachusetts Cultural Council, the Provostial Fund for the Arts and Humanities at Harvard University, the Film Study Center at Harvard, and Proyecto teonanácatl.

 How you can help